Notre Dame Fighting Irish football rivalries: Nebraska

+As of 2024, no future games between the teams are scheduled.

+North Carolina

+The Irish and North Carolina Tar Heels first met in 1949 in Yankee Stadium with Notre Dame winning 42–6 en route to a national championship.

+They met regularly throughout the 1950s and 60s and most recently split a home-and-home series in 2006 and 2008.
+The two schools are known as being two of the top college football programs in the early 20th century, which contributed to the origins of the rivalry.

+The 1962 contest in Indiana featured the smallest paid crowd at Notre Dame Stadium (35,553) since 1943.
+Ara Parseghian's squads faced North Carolina three times (1965, 1966 and 1971) and managed to shut them out each time.

+The 1975 contest is perhaps the most memorable one.
+Trailing 14–6 in the fourth quarter on a brutally hot day in Chapel Hill, Joe Montana entered the game and engineered the first of his many comebacks, completing a game-winning, 80-yard touchdown pass to Ted Burgmeier with just over a minute left to play to secure a 21–14 victory.

+The series resumed on October 11, 2014, in Indiana with Notre Dame winning 50–43, and then Notre Dame won 33–10 in 2017.
+The teams will continue on a semi-regular basis thereafter as part of Notre Dame's current commitment to schedule several ACC opponents each year.

 Penn State

 Notre Dame and Penn State first met in 1913.
 After subsequent games in 1925, 1926 and 1928, the two schools would not meet again until the 1976 Gator Bowl, by which time an annual home-and-home series beginning in 1981 had been agreed upon.
 The Fighting Irish held a 4–0–1 edge going into 1981, but Penn State won 6 of the next 7.

 The coaches were one source of the rivalry.
-Lou Holtz and Joe Paterno were both long serving and successful coaches.
+Lou Holtz and Joe Paterno were both long serving and successful coaches at their respective schools.
 Their friendly rivalry helped expand the Notre Dame–Penn State rivalry to new dimensions.

 The series ended after the 1992 season, coinciding with formerly independent Penn State's affiliation with the Big Ten.
 It had been scheduled to continue through 1994 and Notre Dame approached Penn State about extending it even further, but Penn State's admittance to the Big Ten in 1990 made it more difficult to fit the games on the schedule.

 However, the Fighting Irish and Nittany Lions recent successes and other factors led to the renewal of the rivalry in 2006–07, in which the teams split both games.

-The series is tied 9–9–1.
+The series was renewed on January 9, 2025, as part of the 2024–25 College Football Playoff, where the two met in the semifinal game.
+Notre Dame defeated Penn State 27–24 on a game-winning field goal with 10 seconds left to advance to the National Championship game.
+Notre Dame leads the series 10–9–1.